We are here for you.

 > Powerful Tools for Caregivers

-Powerful Tools for Caregivers is an evidence-based program that we offer several times a year.
-It provides caregivers with a wealth of self-care tools to help take care of themselves while caring for a loved one.
-Participants learn to communicate their needs to family members and healthcare/service providers; identify and reduce stress; communicate more effectively in challenging situations; recognize the messages in their emotions; deal with difficult feelings; and make tough caregiving decisions.
+An evidence-based program offered several times a year that provides caregivers with self-care tools to help take care of themselves while caring for a loved one.
+Participants learn to communicate their needs to family members and healthcare/service providers; identify and reduce stress; communicate more effectively in challenging situations and make tough caregiving decisions.

 Resources for Enhancing Alzheimer’s Caregiver Health (REACH)